-Although, I’m a licensed lawyer, currently at Michael Paraskevas’ general-law office, I sorely miss business innovation networks and the just-doing-thing network.
+I’m a licensed lawyer at Nicoletta Charalambidou Law Firm.
 At the very early years of my career, I helped start-ups and used to work for enterprise projects, including my partial-owned company, and I am eager to continue exploring this profession.

 It is no exaggeration to say that my career has awarded me numerous opportunities for entrepreneurial mentoring.
 In 2013, a few months after the partial acquisition of Fresset Ltd by the TENP SA Group, I became the operations manager of serval business workshops, some under the aegis of the Municipality of Athens and others on behalf of private institutions and NPOs.